Venice travel tips for women

 • Staying safe.
 Italy is a generally very safe country to travel to.
 However, in popular tourist areas or attractions, pickpockets operate and have become quite smart and elaborate in their scams and theft operations.

 Always keep your valuables safe and your bag in the front and zipped.
-Slash and theft proof cross-body bags are a great idea, and in crowded areas, keep your arm on your bag’s zipper for extra protection.
+Slash and theft proof cross-body bags are a great idea, here are our recommended bags.
+In crowded areas, keep your arm on your bag’s zipper for extra protection.

 If something is to happen to you, you will most likely not even notice, but look out for situations in which anyone is trying to distract you by trying to sell you something, talking to you or drawing your attention to anything while a partner steals your wallet or phone.
 And don’t fall for the photo ops with gladiators and other characters, unless you are fine with giving them a tip.
 Read our full article on safety tips here.